RenatoDourad0/Project_TrybeTunes/README.md

 ### The project

-In this project I developed a functional card game where the user can add and remove customised cards, view the full deck and play.
+In this project I developed a single page aplication using React, it is called TrybeTunes and is capable of playing songs from the most varied bands and artists, creating a list of favorite songs and editing the profile of the user logged in.
+Some of it's main features are:

+- Login
+- Search for a band or artist
+- List available albums by that band or artist
+- View songs from a selected album
+- Play a preview of the songs on this album
+- Favorite and unfavorite songs
+- View the list of favorite songs
+- See the profile of the person logged in
+- Edit the profile of the person logged in

 The main habilities practiced here were:

-- stateFull and controled components

-- Render components based on it's state

-- Update components state
+- Make requests and consume data from an API
+- Use the lifecycle methods of a React component
+- Use the setState function to ensure that a given code is only executed after the state is updated
+- Use the BrowserRouter component correctly
+- Create routes, mapping the URL path with the corresponding component, via Route

-- Capture events with React syntax
+- Using the React Router Switch

-- Develop forms using JSX syntax

-- Pass information from child components to its parent through callBacks
+- Create navigation links in the application with the Link component

 ### Screenshot